9 min read

 Not always possible, so don’t hold your breath.

-If you’re over the DIY route and looking for a stress-free solution, you could have everything transported while you grab the next FlySafair flight.
+If you’re over the DIY route and looking for a stress-free solution, Wise Move can help transport everything while you grab the next FlySafair flight.

 Here’s what you do to book your move

-1. Submit your moving request: Go to Wise Move and enter details, such as your pick-up and delivery addresses, the move date, and the inventory list.
-You can make different requests for your household items, vehicles and pets.
+1. Share your moving details: Go to Wise Move and enter your pick-up and delivery addresses, move date, inventory list, and any special requirements.
+You can also arrange transport for household items, vehicles, and pets.

 What to expect on the road